Trisha Paytas: Career

-2006–2012: Beginnings on YouTube
+2006–2012: Beginnings in acting and YouTube

 After moving to Los Angeles to pursue acting, Paytas began doing professional lingerie modeling and worked as a stripper and an escort to support herself.
 She was featured on various television shows, attempting and failing to break the fastest-talker record on Guinness World Records Unleashed with 710 words in 54 seconds, and appearing on The Greg Behrendt Show, The Ellen DeGeneres Show, and Who Wants to Be a Superhero?.

 Paytas registered her YouTube channel in 2007.
 It was originally dedicated to movie director Quentin Tarantino, whom Paytas idolized, but soon after being created, Paytas began to focus on other types of videos.
 On the channel, Paytas primarily gives fashion, beauty, and relationship advice.

 In 2010, Paytas appeared in an episode of My Strange Addiction as a self-admitted tanning addict, despite being aware of the high chances of developing skin cancer, among others.
-Paytas appeared in several music videos by various artists including Eminem, Amy Winehouse, and The All-American Rejects.
+Paytas appeared in several music videos by various artists, including Eminem, Amy Winehouse, and The All-American Rejects.

 2013–2017: Online success and music releases

 From 2013 to 2017, Paytas made a number of trolling videos, which she told Business Insider were a way to "dumb [her]self down" in order to get more attention and views.
-This involved videos claiming that dogs do not have brains, or that she was voting for the 2012 Republican candidate for President of the United States, Mitt Romney.
+This involved videos claiming that dogs do not have brains or that she was voting for the 2012 Republican candidate for President of the United States, Mitt Romney.
 In 2014, Paytas began posting widely viewed mukbang sessions and eating-challenge videos.
 In September 2014, Paytas competed in an episode of the television game show Celebrity Name Game, along with her mother.

-In 2015, the video for her song, "Fat Chicks" was featured on websites such as Cosmopolitan, The Huffington Post, and Business Insider.
+In 2015, the video for her song, "Fat Chicks," was featured on websites such as Cosmopolitan, The Huffington Post, and Business Insider.
 In 2016, her EP Daddy Issues appeared on the Billboard Top Heatseekers albums chart, debuting at number 25.

 In 2017, Paytas became a housemate on Celebrity Big Brother 20.
-She left the show after 11 days of participation and proceeded to make disparaging comments about fellow participants, including accusations of drug use.
+She left the show after 11 days of participation, and proceeded to make disparaging comments about fellow participants, including accusations of drug use.